anir87/My-First-App-with-Vibe-Coding/README.md

-# Welcome to the My-First-App-with-Vibe-Coding wiki!
+# Welcome to the My-First-App-with-Vibe-Coding!

 Kudos to [Farza Majeed](https://www.linkedin.com/in/farza-majeed-76685612a/) & Julian for the session on Wednesday.